ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

 Smart contract security audits are expensive.
-A significant portion of audit time on enum-heavy contracts goes toward verifying that every function that dispatches on a type covers all cases — manually tracing if-else chains and checking that no variant falls through to a silent default.
+A significant portion of audit time on enum-heavy contracts goes toward verifying that every function that dispatches on a type covers all cases, which means manually tracing if-else chains and checking that no variant falls through to a silent default.
 This is tedious, error-prone work that scales with the number of functions and variants in a codebase.

 Pattern matching with exhaustiveness checking makes that entire category of audit finding disappear.
-When the compiler rejects incomplete matches, an auditor does not need to check whether `calculateFee` handles `ERC1155` — if it compiled, it does.
+When the compiler rejects incomplete matches, an auditor does not need to check whether `calculateFee` handles `ERC1155`: if it compiled, it does.
 The time auditors previously spent tracing dispatch logic can be spent on higher-value findings.
 For projects paying five or six figures for an audit, that is a real saving.